-Terms such as "element", "member", "component", "device", "means", "portion", "section", "steps" and words of similar import when used herein shall not be construed as invoking the provisions of 35 U.S.C §112(6) unless the following claims expressly use the terms "means for" or "step for" followed by a particular function without reference to a specific structure or a specific action.
-All patents and all patent applications referred to above are hereby
+Terms such as "element", "member", "component", "device", "means", "portion", "section", "steps" and words of similar import when used herein shall not be construed as invoking the provisions of 35 U.S.C § 112(6) unless the following claims expressly use the terms "means for" or "step for" followed by a particular function without reference to a specific structure or a specific action.
+All patents and all patent applications referred to above are hereby incorporated by reference in their entirety.

-What is claimed is:
+The invention claimed is: